dhoskins97/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` applies code to each item in an array, `.map` does the same but returns a new, altered array with the results.

 2. What is the difference between a function and a method?

+A function is code that executes a set of instructions, whereas a method is code that does the same within an association to an object or array.

 3. What is closure?

+Closure is the concept of scope that functions can look outside of their block scope for data, but not within.

 4. Describe the four rules of the 'this' keyword.

+4a.
+Using `this` in global scope refers to the console as an object.
+4b.
+When `this` is called in a function, it refers to the object being referenced.
+4c.
+When `this` is called in a constructor function, it refers to the instance of the object being created.
+4d.
+When `.this`is used in conjunction with the `.call` or `.apply` methods, it refers to the data overridden by the method used.

 5. Why do we need super() in an extended class?

+`super()` in an extended class copies the props from its parent class into the extended lass.

 ## Project Set up